 HOW LONG DOES IT TAKE TO REGISTER MY TRADEMARK?

 Every client wants to know how long it will take to get their trademark registered.
 I always answer “it depends.”
-There are many factors that would effect the length of time it takes to receive your trademark such as, whether you are already using the trademark or whether you intend to use the trademark, the strength of your trademark and whether there are any oppositions to the registration of your trademark.
+There are many factors that would affect the length of time it takes to receive your trademark such as, whether you are already using the trademark or whether you intend to use the trademark, the strength of your trademark and whether there are any oppositions to the registration of your trademark.
 In general, if approved, it takes between 12-18 months to receive the final trademark registration.
-However, your trademark registration will give you federal protection as of the filing date of your trademark application.
-Considering the expense of setting up and running a business, the application for federal registration of the trademark should be on of a business owner’s top priorities.
+This timeline is true whether you are a (i) US business filing a trademark application, (ii) foreign company filing based on a foreign trademark application, (iii) company that owns a foreign registration of the same trademark for the same goods and/or services from your country, or (iv) company that is basing its filing under the Madrid Protocol.
+Although it is a relatively long process, your trademark registration will give you federal protection as of the filing date of your trademark application.
+Considering the expense of setting up and running a business, the application for federal registration of the trademark should be one of the business owner’s top priorities as it will exclude others from using a brand that is similar and/or causes confusion to the public in identifying your brand.

 |Submission of Application||3-6 months|